rdkcentral/tasecureapi/docs/rfcs/accepted/0006-hardening-against-toctou/README.md

 TOCTOU is a class of security vulnerabilities that is hard to avoid in complex code bases, and can be especially challenging when exchanging data between different execution environments with shared memories.
-All parameters and fields coming from the outside world (anything calling inside of the code) should be sanitized, but special concern is to make sure there is no possibilities for the value to change between the sanitization and the use of the value.
+All parameters and fields coming from the outside world (anything calling inside of the `tasecureapi` code) should be sanitized, but special concern is to make sure there is no possibilities for the value to change between the sanitization and the use of the value.
 Even a very short window can present opportunities and be abused.
 In general is it preferable to cache (create a copy of) all structures